Introduction

 That's it!

-Run your experience then type two new values in the two Text Input assets.
+Run your experience, then type two new values in the two Text Input assets.
 Then, when you tap the "Update" button associated with any record, that record will be updated in Airtable using the two entered values.
-You can add an action after the update to refresh the request that lists all records in order to update your display of the collection.
+You can add an action after the update to refresh the request that lists all records to update your display of the collection.

 Copy & reuse a base from a Marketplace sample

-Some sample in the Marketplace such as Real Estate Shop Window or QSR Digital Menu Board were built upon an Airtable base that can be duplicated and reused for your own purpose.
+Some samples in the Marketplace, such as Real Estate Shop Window or QSR Digital Menu Board, were built upon an Airtable base that can be duplicated and reused for your own purpose.

-The first thing to do will be to copy the base used in the sample into your own Airtable account.
-The links to access this base is provided in each sample documentation article.
+The first thing to do is copy the base used in the sample into your own Airtable account.
+The links to access this base are provided in each sample documentation article.

-- Authentication: enter your Airtable API key.
+- Authentication: enter your Airtable personal access token.
 See this section to retrieve your key.

 - BaseID: each request will have to target your own Airtable base instead of the one used in the sample.
 To find your base ID, you need to use the list records entry in the API documentation of your table, as described in this section, and retrieve the base ID in the path.
 See picture below.

-Once you have these 2 properties, you can update them in the Interface Asset you want to reuse.
+Once you have these two properties, you can update them in the Interface Asset you want to reuse.

 Limitations